AD-Papers-Material/BART_SystReviewClassifier/README.md

     record.
 -   Positive records are oversampled **10x** to improve sensitivity;
--   An extra feature is added for each record field (title, abstract, authors, keywords, MESH terms), reporting the number of terms in each.
+-   An extra feature is added for each record field (title, abstract, authors, keywords, MeSH terms), reporting the number of terms in each.

 The second step is the modelling of the labelling pattern and the